ACskyline/Tracer/README.md

 # Tracer
-This project is a software renderer featuring path tracing.
+This project is a software renderer featuring ray tracing.
 The project is the first of the two projects of CIS-561 Advanced Computer Graphics, based on Qt.

 ## Translucent and transmissive material(w/o sampling)